Share this post on:

 • Symbol – Sunshine.

-Motivate others, be sociable, shut deadlines, be adaptable, avoid pressure, and enjoy relaxation.
+People who identify with the Southwest personality type motivate others, are sociable, meet deadlines, are adaptable, avoid pressure, and enjoy relaxation.

 South Personality Type cross-reference